Organic Farmers Association

 Not a domestic certified organic farmer, but want to support the organic farmers that make our planet a better place?
 Supporter members will be connected to the discussions about policies that affect organic farmers, and be called to advocate on their behalf.
 It takes a village and we welcome you to join in support of organic farmers.
 To learn more about supporter membership & benefits click here.

-At Rodale Institute, we know organic farmers are at the core of successful organic movement.
+Organic farmers are at the core of successful organic movement.

 • Most importantly, a strong voice for organic farmers.
 Right now, a lot of people say they speak for organic farmers.
 Giving organic farmers true representation in policy and Washington, D.C. on the issues important to us is our number one goal.

 How does policy work with Organic Farmers Association?
 In our membership structure, every organic farm, and every organic farmer, is created equal.
 That means that regardless of the size of your operation you pay a flat rate for membership- $100/year- and get one vote on policy issues.
 Everyone has a voice at the table and everyone is represented equally.